-Are you planning a trip to Thailand and searching for the best hotels and hostels?
+Are you searching for the best hotels and hostels in Thailand?
 We’ve got you covered!
 From basic beach bungalows to luxury boutique hotels with infinity pool; we listed our personal favorite places to stay in Thailand, all included: a unique character, lovely atmosphere, good location, and excellent rating.

 Ps: we link to booking.com because of the good prices, they don’t charge a service fee and most importantly you can often cancel your reservation without any cost a few days before your check-in.
 Another option is to use this link to get a $45 discount on your first booking on Airbnb.